 Simply put – the roof and the entire structure it covers.

 Moisture-related problems in roofing range from adhesion failure to mold grown to metal corrosion in fasteners to loss of R-value.
 Moisture intrusion costs billions of dollars of damage each year in expensive remediation and repairs that cost not only materials but labor and inspection expenses as well.
-We have seen this hold true in the flooring industry and it is true in the roofing industry as well.
+We have seen this holds true in the flooring industry and it is true in the roofing industry as well.

 It is at the heart of why we at Wagner Meters are committed to constantly exploring new technologies and field-tested solutions to moisture testing.
-The Rapid RH® 4.0 EX is the result of decades of research and collaboration with other industry experts to provide the building industry with tested, accurate, affordable solutions to be confident that their business practices will result in reliable, strong and dependable installations and reputations.
+The Rapid RH® is the result of decades of research and collaboration with other industry experts to provide the building industry with tested, accurate, affordable solutions to be confident that their business practices will result in reliable, strong and dependable installations and reputations.

-The Rapid RH® 4.0 EX offers any contracting professional that works with concrete the confidence of accurately testing for moisture conditions IN the concrete deck that will mirror the final RH levels once the concrete is sealed.
+The Rapid RH® offers any contracting professional that works with concrete the confidence of accurately testing for moisture conditions IN the concrete deck that will mirror the final RH levels once the concrete is sealed.
 For both flooring and roofing installers, it can sometimes take time for moisture-related problems to become apparent as moisture equilibrates under the sealant system on its surface.
-However, with RH testing, installers can confidently give the go-ahead to the next step in the roofing system, or make business-critical changes to the materials being used based on accurate moisture content readings.
+However, with RH testing, installers can confidently give the go-ahead to the next step in the roofing system, or make business-critical changes to the materials being used based on accurate moisture readings.